 Uh, yep.
-I have PTSD episodes all the time (flashbacks, emotional distress and physical reactivity in the form of getting tense and short of breath).
+I have PTSD-like episodes all the time (flashbacks, emotional distress and physical reactivity in the form of getting tense and short of breath).
 I have intrusive thoughts many times every day.
 I also used to have nightmares, but rarely have in the last year.

 - Avoid things that remind them of the trauma.

 …Not so much.
 But this is mostly out of a combination of pure determination, overestimating myself and a dash of spite.
 I don’t want my past experiences to have the power to take away things that I love.
 I get triggered often during side hugs and while swing dancing.
 I still do those things.
 However, I sometimes postpone reading articles about sexual assault when my mental health isn’t stellar.
 But I tend to ignore my limits or overestimate myself.